14 injured as two groups exchange fire

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 OKARA: Fourteen persons, including three women, were injured during cross firing between two groups at Satghara on Tuesday.
 There was a dispute over 10 kanal land between Iqbal Patwari and Fayyaz groups.
 On Tuesday morning, both the groups traded firing indiscriminately.
 As a result, Iqbal Patwari, Fayyaz, Shafqat, Nasreen Bibi, Sajida Bibi, Majid, Ishrat Ali and others sustained injuries.
-Police have started investigation.
+ARRESTED: Police Tuesday arrested the alleged murderer of four women of village 38/D on Tuesday.
+About a week ago, a widow and her three daughters were murdered over a property dispute.
+Depalpur police had registered a case on the complaint of Khizar Shah, son-in-law of victim Maryam Bibi, against three accused.
+One nominated person Fazal Shah was arrested on Tuesday.

 OKARA: Fourteen persons, including three women, were injured during cross firing between two groups at Satghara on Tuesday.
 There was a dispute over 10 kanal land between Iqbal Patwari and Fayyaz groups.
 On Tuesday morning, both the groups traded firing indiscriminately.
 As a result, Iqbal Patwari, Fayyaz, Shafqat, Nasreen Bibi, Sajida Bibi, Majid, Ishrat Ali and others sustained injuries.
-Police have started investigation.
+ARRESTED: Police Tuesday arrested the alleged murderer of four women of village 38/D on Tuesday.
+About a week ago, a widow and her three daughters were murdered over a property dispute.
+Depalpur police had registered a case on the complaint of Khizar Shah, son-in-law of victim Maryam Bibi, against three accused.
+One nominated person Fazal Shah was arrested on Tuesday.

 Comments